-CAA: Allahabad HC orders removal of all posters with protestors’ photos and addresses
+‘Shameless’: Allahabad HC orders removal of posters with CAA protestors’ addresses in UP

 On Saturday, the court had taken suo motu cognisance of the hoardings and rebuked the Uttar Pradesh government.
 It had reserved its order for 2 pm on Monday.

 The bench, comprising Chief Justice Govind Mathur and Justice Ramesh Sinha, had told the advocate general that a proper hearing should have been held instead of naming people and putting up banners, which was “unacceptable”.
+The court had also said the state’s action was “highly unjust” and an “absolute encroachment” on personal liberty of the people whose names and photos were displayed.

-The court also said the state’s action was “highly unjust” and an “absolute encroachment” on personal liberty of the people whose names and photos were displayed.
-SR Darapuri, a former Indian Administrative Service officer, welcomed the observations of the court.
+SR Darapuri, a former Indian Administrative Service officer, had earlier welcomed the observations of the court.

 Last week, the Lucknow administration had put up photos, names and addresses of 53 people at several locations in Lucknow city.
 Activist Sadaf Jafar, Darapuri, Shia cleric Maulana Saif Abbas, human rights defender Mohammed Shoaib and theatre personality Deepak Kabir are among those who have been named.